 This was a promise to an individual, specifically Abraham.
 God had promised a child through Sarah who would be called “the son of promise.”
 Now, if you look at the promise as one of the flesh, you don’t foolishly think that you will have a baby at 90 or 100.

 But if you recognize that Scriptures in the Tanach are spiritual as well as temporal, you can see that the promised son, Isaac, was a type and a shadow of the Son of Promise who was yet to come, Jesus of Nazareth.
 That promise was made to the entire world.

 He is the atoning sacrifice for our sins, and not only for ours but also forthesinsofthewholeworld.

 Isaac’s near-sacrifice was a type and shadow of the sacrifice Jesus would make for the whole world.
 Abraham believed God’s promise to make his offspring a blessing to all the families of the earth (Acts 3:25).
 He did not hesitate to do all God spoke (דבר) to him because he understood that God’s promises are yes and amen.

-“For all the promises of God in Him are Yes, and in Him Amen, to the glory of God through us.”2nd Corinthians 1:20 (NKJV)
+“For all the promises of God in Him are Yes, and in Him Amen, to the glory of God through us.”

 What are His riches but the promises made to His people?